-I have included activities for inside and out since you never know what the Portland weather will be like.
+I have included activities for inside and outside since you never know what the Portland weather will be like.

 Museum of Contemporary Craft is free every 1st Thursday of each month.